 Lee M. Grant, D.C. is a bona-fide native of southern Oklahoma, living in Ringling, OK until the age of 16, when he moved to Ardmore with his family.
 Lee received his Doctor of Chiropractic degree from Parker College of Chiropractic in Dallas, TX, after which he left Dallas as quickly as possible (Lee never cared for the big city life) and returned to Ardmore to begin his practice.

 During his time at Parker College, Lee was involved with the Department of Anatomical Sciences as an assistant lab instructor for the freshman Systemic Anatomy class and was a TA for Gross Anatomy.
-He has continued his career in Higher Education as an Adjunct Instructor for Murray State College in their Health Sciences Department, where he taught Human Anatomy and Physiology.
+He continued his career in Higher Education as an Adjunct Instructor for Murray State College in their Health Sciences Department, where he taught Human Anatomy and Physiology from 2010-2017.

 Lee opened ProActive Chiropractic in September of 2010 and overhauled his business in April of 2011, when he began the membership model of practice.
 Prior to opening ProActive Chiropractic, he served as a chiropractic intern with the Dallas/Fort Worth Veteran’s Hospital.

 Lee is married to Kimberley Grant and they have four children; two beautiful daughters, McKinley and Riley, and two sons, Seth and Keith.
-He enjoys Brazilian Jiu-Jitsu and is a purple belt.
+He enjoys Brazilian Jiu-Jitsu and is currently a purple belt and instructor at Kraken Jiu-Jitsu Ardmore.
 He also enjoys mountain biking, fishing, playing with his children, reading, and is a firearms enthusiast.
-Lee and his family worship with the Ardmore Church of Christ.

 What is Chiropractic?